 The Blushing Spirit: Tracing the Journey of Pink Gin from Past to Present

-As we meander through the annals of gin history, the tale of Pink Gin emerges as a colorful chapter, steeped in tradition and reinvented in our modern era.
+As we meander through the annals of gin history, the tale of Pink Gin emerges as a colourful chapter, steeped in tradition and reinvented in our modern era.
 From its naval origins to the shelves of Humdinger, let's explore the evolution of this blushing spirit.

 The Origins of Pink Gin: A Naval Elixir